antoniodfg/antoniodfg/README.md

 - 👋 Hi, I’m @antoniodfg
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning more about Data
+- 🌱 I’m currently learning and working in Data
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me [LinkedIn](https://linkedin.com/in/antoniodfg)